 By contrast, the dirt particles and smoke that contaminate the air in the city may provide considerable protection against sunburn by absorbing the sun's rays.
 Another misconception is that portions of the body covered by water can't burn.
 Experiments have shown that the burning rays of the sun are capable of penetrating water and reaching your skin.

 Sunburns can be avoided by practicing common sense in exposing yourself to sunlight.
 Redness doesn't appear at once, but several hours after exposure.
 If you stay in the sun until your skin turns red, you're in for a really good burn.

 Unfortunately, there is no specific treatment for sunburn.
 The best way to provide relief from the discomfort without doing further damage is to apply an ointment, wet compress, or soothing lotion.
 Most mild sunburns will heal without treatment if left alone.
-If the pain is excessive or if the skin shows extreme blistering, see your doctor.
+See your doctor if the pain is excessive or the skin shows extreme blistering.
 Prevent a bad sunburn by using a lotion that has a chemical sunscreen or block and spread it on freely!